 TOP 3 Key CRM Findings from Study on Medium sized companies

-This article summarises the key findings from the report and draw some conclusions on what a company needs to focus on to become more efficient in their sales.
+This article summarizes the key findings from the report and draw some conclusions on what a company needs to focus on to become more efficient in their sales.

 Software advice, an online marketplace for small business focused CRM systems, interviewed 200 medium sized companies over the last year in order to identify the strongest trends among CRM buyers within this segment.
 Here are the key findings from the report.

 - Sales force automation remains the backbone of CRM, with the vast majority of buyers requesting it as the main feature of a new CRM software system.

 - As CRM systems become more diverse and offer more features, businesses with specific needs (such as real estate and manufacturing) are turning to software, often from manual methods, as a solution to their CRM needs.

 - Many companies are expecting to pay around $70 to $75 per user per month for a robust CRM system, but they may be overestimating both their own needs and the price they should pay for CRM.

 Most wanted CRM features

 Sales force automation is an important benefit that many businesses require from a CRM software.
 Although only 8 percent of the interviewed companies directly state that “sales automation” is something they require, the top three features they request—contact management (88 percent), tracking customer interactions (80 percent), and scheduling/setting Tasks/reminders (75 percent) — are all important parts of sales force automation functionality.

 The fact that email marketing (32 percent), sales pipeline/funnel monitoring (31 percent), reporting/analytics (28 percent) and integration with other platforms (20 percent) fall behind is a clear sign that many have problems to get the more basic parts of sales force automation in place.